Edge sampling using network local information: Proofs of results in Section

 Let $X_k$ be $m$ independent copies of $X$.
 By the sampling scheme we have

 Denote by $L_G^{-1}$ the Moore-Penrose pseudoinverse of $L_G$ and by $L_G^{-1/2}$ the squared root of $L_G^{-1}$.
-Note that the kernel of the map $L_G$ is an one-dimensional vector space spanned by the all-one vector $\onevector$ and it is contained in the kernel of $L_H$.
-Therefore inequality \eqref{eq: spectral property} is equivalent to
+Note that the kernel of the map $L_G$ is a one-dimensional vector space spanned by the all-one vector $\onevector$ and it is contained in the kernel of $L_H$.
+Therefore the strong spectral property \eqref{eq: spectral property} is equivalent to